garcia-s/dsa-patterns/docs/en/structures/README.md

-# Data structures
+# Data Structures

-data structures are just way to organize, store and proccess data. they represent different ways in which data can be presented and handled in code. i understand this is a generic and abstract explanation, but i promise it'll make sense as you learn them.
+Data structures are just way to organize, store and proccess data. they represent different ways in which data can be presented and handled in code. i understand this is a generic and abstract explanation, but i promise it'll make sense as you learn them.

-this are basically the building blocks of computer programming so, consider learning as many as you can and nee.
+This are basically the building blocks of computer programming so, consider learning as many as you can and nee.

-here are some of the datastructures and their variations:
+Here are some of the datastructures and their variations:

-### arrays
+### Arrays

-simply put an array is list of __things__ in a continous memory. where all of this __things__ (or the references/pointers to the thing) are adjacent to each other.
+Simply put an array is list of __things__ in a continous memory.
+Where all of this __things__ (or the references/pointers to the thing) are adjacent to each other.

-there are other abstrations that use provide extra functionality over arrays, so it (kinda) makes sense to groupthem together as variations.
+There are other abstrations that use provide extra functionality over arrays, so it (kinda) makes sense to groupthem together as variations.

 - [arrays](./arrays.md)